dgrr/gtl/README.md

 ## Bytes

 Bytes is a helper for working with byte slices.
+It can be used as a normal slice for reading data from a net.Conn.

 You can see an example of how to use Bytes [here](https://github.com/dgrr/gtl/blob/2642e2ac98bd8a8fbfbc3e9789d4b87bf6e6e317/examples/echo_tcp/main.go2#L73).